ghoomfrog/kid/README.md

 Nothing is sent when attempting to push null.

-We can also pop a value from the reception stack using the suffix operator `?`:
+We can also pop a string from the reception stack using the suffix operator `?`:

 ```kid
 2130706433?